dojo/docs/dojox/json/query.rst

  results = evaluator(object);

 In situations where a single query may be executed multiple times, doing a single parse/compilation with dojox.json.query(query) and reusing the returned evaluation function will provide better performance.
-It is worth noting that dojox.json.query(query,object) is functionally equivalent to dojox.json.query(query)(object).
+It is worth noting that dojox.json.query(query, object) is functionally equivalent to dojox.json.query(query)(object).

 Query Syntax
 ============